2024 New Investigator Program Request for Proposals

 Technical Review: Partnership Program staff will review each preliminary application to confirm applicant eligibility and to ensure that all requirements are met.
 Preliminary applications that do not comply with the eligibility or submission requirements will not be reviewed, and the applicant will be notified.

 Content Review: The Preliminary Application Review Panel, which is advisory to the PERC and includes UW faculty and community representatives, will review the preliminary applications.
-Each preliminary application will be reviewed by at least two University of Wisconsin faculty reviewers who have expertise in biomedical research, health services research, health policy, community-based population health research and/or education.
-In addition, each preliminary application will be reviewed by at least one community reviewer.
+Each preliminary application will be reviewed by at least two University of Wisconsin faculty reviewers and at least one community reviewer.
+Faculty reviewers typically are from SMPH basic and clinical science departments and other UW–Madison schools and colleges with expertise in biomedical research, health services research, health policy, community-based population health research and/or education.
+Community reviewers typically are from Wisconsin-based non-profit community organizations, 4K-12 schools or districts, health systems, or tribal, state or local government entities with expertise in community health, health policy and/or health care.
 The reviewers will independently review assigned applications based on the preliminary application review criteria.
 The ranking and written critiques of the preliminary applications by the Review Panel will be provided to PERC to inform its selection of the applications that warrant further development as full applications.

 Full Application

 Technical Review: Partnership Program staff will review each full application to ensure that all requirements are met.
-Full applications that do not comply with the submission requirements will not be reviewed, and the applicant will be notified.
+Full applications that do not comply with the submission requirements will not move to the content review, and the applicant will be notified.

 Content Review: The Full Application Review Panel, which is advisory to the PERC and includes UW faculty and community representatives, will review the full applications.
-Each full application will be reviewed by two University of Wisconsin faculty reviewers — assigned based on the content and objectives of the proposal — who have expertise in biomedical research, health services research, health policy, community-based population health research and/or education.
-In addition, each full application will be reviewed by one community reviewer.
+Each full application will be reviewed by two University of Wisconsin faculty reviewers and one community reviewer assigned based on the content and objectives of the proposal.
+Faculty reviewers typically are from SMPH basic and clinical science departments and other UW–Madison schools and colleges with expertise in biomedical research, health services research, health policy, community-based population health research and/or education.
+Community reviewers typically are from Wisconsin-based non-profit community organizations, 4K-12 schools or districts, health systems, or tribal, state or local government entities with expertise in community health, health policy and/or health care.
 The reviewers will independently review assigned applications based on the full application review criteria.
 The ranking and written critiques of the full applications by the Review Panel will be provided to PERC.
 The PERC will select the finalists to present their proposals to the committee.

-PERC Review: Finalist presentations will take place at the February 12, 2024 PERC meeting.
+PERC Review: Finalist presentations will take place at the TBD (January 13, 2025) PERC meeting.
 The presentations by the Principal Investigator typically take place between 4 and 7 p.m.
-CST and are fully virtual over Zoom.
+CDT and are fully virtual over Zoom.
 Collaborators may join to respond to questions.
 No exceptions to this date will be made.

-The PERC will make final decisions on the applications based on the evaluation by the reviewers, PERC committee discussion and the project’s alignment with the goals of the New Investigator Program.
-Additional information may be requested by the PERC.
-Applicants will be notified of whether they are selected for a grant award no later than February 29, 2024.
+The PERC will make a final decision to select the grant award recipients based on rank, presentation by the PI, discussion of the application and review materials, additional information from the project team (if requested by PERC or WPP’s Administrative Leadership Team) and the project’s alignment with the goals of the New Investigator Program.
+Applicants will be notified of whether they are selected for a grant award no later than January 31, 2025.

 Supplanting Review: Supplanting means to replace, to take the place of, or to supersede.
 The Wisconsin Partnership Program prohibits any funds from being awarded that will supplant funds or resources otherwise available to applicants from other sources for the proposed project.

-PERC’s award decisions are conditional on a review of non-supplanting by the Wisconsin Partnership Program Finance Associate Director in consultation with the WPP Administrative Leadership Team.
+PERC’s award decisions are conditional on a review of non-supplanting by the WPP Administrative Leadership Team.

 Applicants selected for awards by PERC are required to provide information for review by the Wisconsin Partnership Program: